w3c/wot/WG/charter.md

 ## About this Charter

-This charter for the Web Payments Working Group has been created http://www.w3.org/Consortium/Processaccording to [section 6.2](http://www.w3.org/Consortium/Process/groups#GAGeneral) of the [Process Document]().
+This charter for the Web Payments Working Group has been created according to [section 5.2](http://www.w3.org/Consortium/Process/groups#GAGeneral) of the [Process Document]().
 In the event of a conflict between this document or the provisions of any charter and the W3C Process, the W3C Process shall take precedence.

 Development of this charter was supported in part by the European Union's 7th Research Framework Programme (FP7/ 2013-2015) under grant agreement nº317862 - Compose.